Cycling the Congo Nile Trail: Stories From the Road

 The Rhythm of the Trail

-• Morning calm: The lake shimmers as fishermen dock their boats and smoke rises from early cooking fires.
+• Morning calm: The lake glows as fishermen dock their boats and smoke curls from village kitchens.

-• Midday energy: Markets buzz with fresh produce, roasted maize, and the vibrant chatter of trade.
+• Midday energy: Markets fill with chatter, roasted maize, and bright colors of everyday trade.

-• Evening quiet: Villages settle, children do homework by lantern light, and the stars emerge one by one.
+• Evening peace: Villages quiet down, children study by lantern light, and the stars sparkle over the lake.

 These encounters remind us of humility, respect, and presence.
 If you’re preparing for your trip, don’t miss our guide on how to be a respectful visitor in Rwandan villages.